 2. Trinity Western University has developed multiple pathways for Undergraduate students to study English at the University.
 Completion of these programs meets the English Proficiency requirement.
 These programs include ESLI (English as a Second Language International) and UT (University Transition) at our Langley campus, and TLC (Trinity Language Center) and ATC at our Richmond campus.
 Students seeking entrance to the University through ESLI, TLC, UT or ATC must register with the program.
 English language skills will be assessed during Orientation and students will be placed in the appropriate level.

 5. Achieve a final grade of 4 or better on the AP (Advanced Placement English Language and Composition or AP Literature & Composition.

 6. Achieve a final grade of 3 or better on the IB English 12 A1 or A2 (HL) or a final grade of 4 or better on the IB English 12 A1 or A2 (SL) or IB English 12 B with a grade of 4 or better.

-7. Achieve a final grade of C or better on the GCSE English First Language O-Level.
+7. Achieve a final grade of C or better on the GCSE O-Level English Language-A.

 8. Achieve a final grade of B or higher in six credits of post-secondary studies in English courses in an approved English-speaking country equivalent to TWU ENG103 and TWU ENG 104.